Magnon-phonon interactions enhance the gap at the Dirac point in the spin-wave spectra of CrI$_3$ two-dimensional magnets: Abstract

 \section{Abstract}

-Recent neutron-diffraction experiments in honeycomb CrI$_3$ 2D ferromagnets have evinced the existence of a gap at the Dirac point in their spin-wave spectra.
-The existence of this gap has been attributed to strong Dzyaloshinskii-Moriya or Kitaev (DM/K) interactions and suggested to set the stage for topologically protected edge states to sustain non-dissipative spin transport.
-We perform state-of-the-art simulations of the spin-wave spectra in this system, based on time-dependent density-functional perturbation theory and fully accounting for spin-orbit couplings (SOC) from which DM/K interactions ultimately stem.
-Our results are in fair overall agreement with experiments, but fail to account for the observed gap.
-The magnitude of the DM/K interaction parameters, determined from constrained density-functional theory (CDFT), is not consistent with observations either.
-Lattice-dynamical calculations, performed within density-functional perturbation theory (DFpT), indicate that a substantial degeneracy and a strong coupling between vibrational and magnetic excitations exist in this system, thus providing an alternative path to understanding the observed gap.
+Recent neutron-diffraction experiments in honeycomb CrI$_3$ quasi-2D ferromagnets have evinced the existence of a gap at the Dirac point in their spin-wave spectra.
+The existence of this gap has been attributed to strong in-plane Dzyaloshinskii-Moriya or Kitaev (DM/K) interactions and suggested to set the stage for topologically protected edge states to sustain non-dissipative spin transport.
+We perform state-of-the-art simulations of the spin-wave spectra in monolayer CrI$_3$, based on time-dependent density-functional perturbation theory (TDDFpT) and fully accounting for spin-orbit couplings (SOC) from which DM/K interactions ultimately stem.
+While our results are in qualitative agreement with experiments, the computed TDDFpT magnon gap at the Dirac point is found to be 0.47~meV, roughly 6 times smaller than the most recent experimental estimates, so questioning that intralayer anisotropies alone can explain the observed gap.
+Lattice-dynamical calculations, performed within density-functional perturbation theory (DFpT), indicate that a substantial degeneracy and a strong coupling between vibrational and magnetic excitations exist in this system, providing a possible additional gap-opening mechanism in the spin-wave spectra.
 In order to pursue this path, we introduce an interacting magnon-phonon Hamiltonian featuring a linear coupling between lattice and spin fluctuations, enabled by the magnetic anisotropy induced by SOC.
-Upon determination of the relevant interaction constants by DFpT and CDFT, this model allows us to propose magnon-phonon interactions as the most likely mechanism to explain the observed gap.
+Upon determination of the relevant interaction constants by DFpT and supercell calculations, this model allows us to propose magnon-phonon interactions as an important microscopic mechanism responsible for the enhancement of the gap in the range of $\approx 4$~meV around the Dirac point of the CrI$_3$ monolayer.